Friday, October 30, 2015

 Pink-haired rock stars and pretty devils

-It’s the time of year when devils, skeletal Catrinas, pink-haired rock stars and hobgoblins make an appearance – in a witches’ brew of celebrations and traditions; the Mexican Dia de los Muertos, combined with our North American Halloween, and the very spiritual Mayan celebration of Hanal Pixán.
+It’s the time of year when devils, skeletal Catrinas, pink-haired rock stars and hobgoblins make an appearance in a witches’ brew of celebrations and traditions; the Mexican Día de Los Muertos, combined with our North American Halloween, and the very spiritual Mayan celebration of Hanal Pixán.

 It’s a fascinating time of year to be in Mexico.

-Recent breakfast at Naval Officers' Club
+Recent breakfast at the Naval Officers' Club

 October is also when the current Navy Commodore’s wife hosts the annual costume-party breakfast at the Officers’ Club on Medina Avenue.
-Doña Olivia, along with her right-hand person Susana Olvera, did an outstanding job this year.
+Doña Olivia, along with her right-hand person, Susana Olvera, did an outstanding job this year.

 The monthly breakfast event is an important fundraiser that helps purchase equipment and furnishings for the Navy hospital on Isla Mujeres.